CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/zhang-c-3-mw-2023/index.md

 - article-journal
 publication: "in *Journal of King Saud University Computer and Information Sciences* [SCI, JCR Q1]"
 doi: 10.1016/j.jksuci.2023.101795
-abstract: In this paper, we propose a novel Comprehensive-Monitoring-Motivated Multi-model Watermarking (C3MW) Scheme for tampering region localization and self-recovery for 4K images.
+abstract: <div class="justify-align">In this paper, we propose a novel Comprehensive-Monitoring-Motivated Multi-model Watermarking (C3MW) Scheme for tampering region localization and self-recovery for 4K images.
 To generate the Comprehensive-Monitoring-Motivated Multi-model (C3M) Watermark, the MultiModel Authentication Bits Generation (MMAG) method and the Adaptive